NSPM Initial Certification

 Evidence of completion of education activity in each of the following areas within the immediate four years prior to the date of application:

-- physiology and pathophysiology of pain
+- anatomy, physiology and pathophysiology of pain

-- imaging safety
+- safety and equipment

 - interventional pain strategies

 - professional aspects

 Three (3) letters of support from professional colleagues who have observed the practitioner's NSPM technique and/or outcomes describing: